composer/composer/doc/04-schema.md

 Out of the box, composer supports three types:

 - **library:** This is the default.
 It will simply copy the files to `vendor`.
-- **project:** This denote a project rather than a library.
+- **project:** This denotes a project rather than a library.
 For example application shells like the [Symfony standard edition](https://github.com/symfony/symfony-standard), CMSs like the [SilverStripe installer](https://github.com/silverstripe/silverstripe-installer) or full fledged applications distributed as packages.
 This can for example